 In 1992, the B&ECPL asserted its independence under New York State Law in a court case that secured administrative and financial authority previously compromised by officials of Erie County government.
 In that same year, the Library Protection Act was adopted for the first time.
 This local law, enacted for either one- or two-year terms by the Erie County Legislature, dedicated a portion of Erie County’s real property tax for Library purposes and guaranteed that funds appropriated by the Legislature could not be re-appropriated to cover mid-year shortfalls elsewhere in the Erie County budget.

 From the early 1990s to the present, automated functions and electronic resources and services have become staples.
-In 1998, B&ECPL established its presence on the Internet with its web site at www1.buffalolib.org.
-This web site is the gateway to an online public access catalog that includes more than three million items as well as an exciting range of subscription databases and other valuable user services.
+In 1998, the Library established its presence on the Internet with its website - a new gateway to the online public access catalog that included more than three million items as well as an exciting range of subscription databases and other valuable user services.

 Trustees and staff took advantage of that one-year “reprieve” to plan for those inevitable cuts, devoting most of 2005 to an exhaustive and objective evaluation of the System to identify those libraries that had the greatest capacity to deliver the most in services and resources to the largest number of County residents.
 After weeks of data collection and analysis and subsequent meetings with elected officials and the public, the B&ECPL Board adopted a plan that, based on available funding, would support only 36 of the former 52 libraries.
 Because some of the libraries that were to remain open would not receive enough financial support to meet New York State standards, they would need to raise supplemental revenues independently.